 Example: NASA provides assistance to a state department of education for curriculum enhancement in science and mathematics in its public schools.
 All of the operations of the entire state department of education—not just the schools—are covered.

 Finally, some recipients operate in jurisdictions in which English has been declared the official language.
-Nonetheless, these recipients continue to be subject to Federal non-discrimination requirements, including those applicable to the provision of federally assisted services to persons with limited English proficiency.
-Start Printed Page 48950
+Nonetheless, these recipients continue to be subject to federal non-discrimination requirements, including those applicable to the provision of federally assisted services to persons with limited English proficiency.

 IV.
 Who Is a Limited English Proficient Individual?